How Surprising, Donald Trump Reportedly Dictated His Positive Health Report

 “He dictated that whole letter,” Bornstein, who has recently resurfaced in the wake of the Ronny Johnson scandal, told CNN.
 “I didn’t write that letter.
 I just made it up as I went along.”

-This claim follows Bornstein’s allegations earlier today that members of Trump’s team raided his office in February 2017 and seized all of the president’s medical records.
+This claim follows Bornstein’s allegations earlier today that members of Trump’s team raided his office in February 2017 — which the doctor compared to being raped — and seized all of the president’s medical records.
 While the White House called aforementioned report “standard procedure,” they have yet to respond to Bornstein’s claim about the health letter.

 But really, the man who regularly eats McDonalds (though sans bread, to his credit) and doesn’t exercise because he was “born with a finite amount of energy” isn’t actually extraordinarily healthy?
 Again, shocking.